bnam2103/Neural_Machine_Translation_model/README.md

 # NMT French to English Model

 This repository contains the training notebook of the Neural Machine Translation (NMT) model  to translate French text to English.
-It uses state-of-the-art transformer-based architecture for high-quality translations.
+It uses a state-of-the-art transformer-based architecture for high-quality translations.
 This repository includes the fine-tuned model and information on how to use it.

-For more information of the model, visit [my Hugging Face Profile](https://huggingface.co/nambn0321).
+For more information on the model, visit [my Hugging Face Profile](https://huggingface.co/nambn0321/NMT_opus_fr_en).

 ## Model Overview